kratess/Spring-JWT-Boilerplate/README.md

 1. Clone or download this project into your machine.
 2. Open it with your favourite IDE
+3. Install dependencies using maven
-3. Edit application.properties file with the data to access database and key signature for jwt
+4. Edit application.properties file with the data to access database and key signature for jwt
-4. Start the project
+5. Start the project

 ## Documentation